Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 6. Toggle catching of dupliactes.
 7. Mass release of thrash pokemon.
 8. Toggle autocatching to use in Command_Only mode.
 9. Blacklist and Whitelist channels to control the scope of the selfbot.
+And a toggler function for the switch.
+10. Toggle priority_only mode.
+11. List out all the legendaries you've caught so far.
+12. A gift command to send credits. (isolated to prevent conflict with Trade)

 ## Requirements
 * Python 3.6+